-- Conflict of our “must” with our “want” – when we do things that are not desirable for us.
+- Conflict of our “musts” with our “wants” – when we do things that don’t seem attractive or interesting to us.

 1. Start off small.

-Starting with little things, you help yourself “warm up” to cheer up and gain strength for larger, more significant achievements.
+Starting with the most trivial things, you help yourself “warm up”, cheer up, and gain strength for larger, more significant achievements.
 This may be a shopping trip to the nearest store or doing some physical exercise.

 2. Reward yourself.

 The method is very effective in the struggle with laziness!
-Determine for yourself an amount of work that needs to be done or set a goal to finish a specific task, and then set a reward, such as having some coffee with a candy or a 15-minute break.
+Determine a specific amount of work that needs to be done or set a goal to finish a specific task, and then set a reward, such as having some coffee with a candy or a 15-minute break.

 3. Divide the goal into steps.

-When the target is visible, the way to it takes much less time.
+When the goal is tangible and achievable, the way to it takes much less time.
 Any task can be broken down into smaller subtasks.
-To increase the efficiency of this method combine it with the previous one – do not forget to reward yourself after achieving each sub-goal.
+To increase the efficiency of this method, combine it with the previous one – do not forget to reward yourself after achieving each sub-goal.

 4. Make up a schedule.

-Another effective way to combat laziness is setting a clear time frame: 5 minutes on checking the mail or 20 minutes on the social network, two hours on performing a specific task.
+Another effective way to overcome laziness is setting a clear time frame: 5 minutes on checking the mail or 20 minutes on the social networks, two hours on performing a specific task.
 The more your schedule, the better this method will work.

 5. Motivate yourself.

-One of the ways of motivation is to clearly imagine the consequences (both positive and negative) of a done or non-done task.
-This will help not only defeat the laziness, but also set the right priorities to finally get the job done.
+One of the ways of motivation is to visualize the consequences (both positive and negative) of a done or non-done task.
+This will help you not only defeat laziness but also set the right priorities to finally get the job done.